Jim McKnight Bio

 As Jim's knowledge grew, he started this website as a focal point and depository for all that he has learned over the last few years and has styled it in a way so that users can print out his various self-help guides (as PDF's) and use them to help solve their problems, many times with step-by-step instructions.
 Jim continues to offer all his articles, tips, and guides free of charge, as well as providing many free PC diagnostic, tune-up, repair, and malware removal services to members of LACS.

-Today Jim is a locally recognized expert in PC security, system recovery, malware detection/removal, XP and Windows 7 repair, etc................
+Today Jim is a locally recognized expert in PC security, system recovery, malware detection/removal, Windows 7, 10, 11 repair, etc................

 Current Volunteer Activities: